Skip to content

 Setting Up Nearby Sharing on Both Devices

-Before you can share anything, you need to turn on Nearby sharing on both the computer you are sending from and the computer you are sending to.
+Before you share anything, turn on Nearby sharing on both the computer you’re sending from and the one you’re sending to.
 This is a very important first step!

 Step 1Open Windows Settings

 You need to do this on both PCs.
 Click the Start button.
-It is usually in the bottom-left corner of your screen.
+It’s usually in the bottom-left corner of your screen.
 Then, click the Settings gear icon.

 Step 2Go to System Settings

 In the Settings window, click on System.
-This is where you find options for your computer’s hardware and main functions.
+This is where you’ll find options for your computer’s hardware and main functions.

 Step 3Find Nearby Sharing